libretime/libretime/docs/_troubleshooting.md

 ## 5. Reach out to the developers

-Libretime is still in active development, meaning bugs and issues are expected to pop up every so often.
+LibreTime is still in active development, meaning bugs and issues are expected to pop up every so often.
 See if an issue is still open by looking at our [Issues page](https://github.com/LibreTime/libretime/issues).
 If you don't get the help you need, please [open an issue](https://github.com/LibreTime/libretime/issues/new/choose) so we can take a look at it.